drmjt/config/rocky.md

 Install Helix with clangd

 ```
-sudo dnf in helix clangd
+sudo dnf in helix clang-tools-extra
 ```

 Add configuration to the file ```~/.config/helix/config.toml```